juanfonsecaGL/graphQL/README.md

                 },
 ```

-And then, retrieve all characters in a movie by specifying the ID of the movie:
+Then, retrieve all characters in a movie by specifying the ID of the movie:

 Query:
 ```